CRIS has been an integral part of our research into the COVID-19 pandemic.

 Since the lockdown began the CRIS team have worked to turn around research activity and focus this on the pandemic and its consequences for people using mental health services.

 As well as setting up a number of studies now underway, they have prioritised a series of initiatives to improve the usefulness of CRIS data.
-These include seeking permission for regular updates from the Acute Trust partners on emergency or hospital care by SLaM service users over the pandemic period, as well as making good use of the CRIS data linkage already set up with local GP records.
+These include seeking permission for regular updates from the Acute Trust partners on emergency or hospital care by South London and Maudsley NHS Foundation Trust (SLaM) service users over the pandemic period, as well as making good use of the CRIS data linkage already set up with local GP records.

 Preprints publications are research papers that have not been peer-reviewed or accepted by traditional academic journals.
 The benefits of pre-prints are that study information and data can be made publically available in a shorter timeframe however findings and conclusions have not been reviewed by other independent scientists as they would in a post-print published journal paper.